| |

-Since Downton Abbey is about to premiere its second series in the U.K., I thought it was the proper time to look back at its first.
+Since Downton Abbey is about to premiere its second series in the U.K., it’s past the proper time to look back at its first.
 At its premiere reports swirled that the British were going to cut many costume adaptations (it looks like that wasn’t completely accurate).
-So long as these continue, I see no reason to be disappointed with the Brits since this just proves that they still have some amazingly talented people bringing these productions together.
+So long as these continue, I see no reason the Brits will disappoint since this just proves that they still have some amazingly talent bringing these productions together. downton abbey series one

 Downton Abbey, Series One (2010) Review